Tecplot RS Recovery Maps

 Here’s a quick walk-through on how to use the new recovery map feature.
 What I want to do first is to calculate a new variable, and then perform the recovery map calculation.

-With recovery maps, you can clearly see the areas that have not been properly drained.
+With this new feature, you can clearly see the areas that have not been properly drained.